rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 <img src="https://latex2image.joeraut.com/output/img-3add55d7ad3f6fed.png" align="center" border="0" alt="I=\sum_i^L P_i \frac{\lambda_i}{\bar{\lambda}}\log_2  \frac{\lambda_i}{\bar{\lambda}}" />

 where _L_ is the total number of pixels, _P<sub>i<sub>_ is the proportion of time spent in the _i<sup>th<sup>_ pixel, and <img src="http://www.sciweavers.org/tex2img.php?eq=%5Clambda_i&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0" align="center" border="0" alt="\lambda_i" width="19" height="18" /> is the average firing rate for each pixel.

-This data can be found for each neuron can be accessed in the directory `firing_rate_maps`.

 Note, _normalized_ spatial information content values are reported in the manuscript.
 These values subtract the mean of permutation-derived null spatial information content values for each neuron.

-## Spatial response fields
 **Fig. 2** shows the number of neurons with a significantly elevated firing rate for each pixel of the maze in each task.

-All data presented in this figure is derived from the significance maps included in the `significance_maps` directory.
-These data are organized such that data indices correspond with the average firing rate maps of the previous section.
+Data for these analyses can be accessed in the directory `firing_rate_maps`.

 ## Spatial decoding analyses